What Age Do Cats Start Spraying? What To Do About It

 Neutering or spaying

-Don’t be fooled into thinking that a neutered or spayed cat can’t spray!
-Though this can deter spraying behavior, it’s still possible for all cats to spray.
+Don’t be caught out by thinking that a neutered or spayed cat can’t spray!
+Though this can deter spraying behaviour, it’s still possible for all cats to spray.
 But teaching them good habits as they grow up can help to stop the spray!
 The best way to stop them getting into bad habits is to create a positive and reassuring environment to make them feel comfortable and happy during their natural development stage from kitten to adult cat.
 This way, your kitty will continue to urinate normally, and there will be less chance of them developing a spraying habit.

-If your cat has started to spray, it’s important to always clean that area thoroughly with an enzymatic odor remover - this will deter them from returning to that spot.
+If your cat has started to spray, it’s important to always clean that area thoroughly with an enzymatic odour remover - this will deter them from returning to that spot.